SPARQL Web Pages - User Guide

 As shown in the example for ui:instanceView above, there are sometimes different kinds of views available for a given resource, such as a full page or a shorter summary snippet.
 In order to distinguish those, the property ui:id can be attached to the views.
 Suggested values of this property are

 The argument ui:matchIds can be set for ui:resourceView control elements to specify which kinds of ids shall be accepted.
 The values of this argument are comma-separated strings, such as "summary,label" to indicate that a "summary" is preferred, but a "label" would also be accepted if no "summary" exists.
 If left blank, then only views with no ui:id or with "full" will be selected.
+If you want to explicitly address view without ui:id, then use *, e.g. "label,*" will first try to find a label and if this fails it will fall back to those views that have no ui:id.

 In the example above, the system will create an HTML table with two columns, and one row for each ?item.
 For the first column, the system will attempt to find a view with the id icon, which may or may not be present.
 For the second column, the system will insert a summary which is usually always present if the tui ontology has been installed.

-4 User-Defined Classes
+4 User-Defined Element Types

 4.1 Prototypes with ui:prototype